Distractor7/Mjolnir/readMe.md

 ## Deployment

-The app has been deployed on Heroku, with the back-end and front-end deployed separately.
-The back-end is deployed at `https://event-management-backend.herokuapp.com` and the front-end is deployed at `https://event-management-frontend.herokuapp.com`.
+The app has been deployed on Netifly, the back-end has not been deployed anywhere as I'm not certain of where to deploy back end sites for free.

 ## Snapshots and Unit Tests

 The app has been appropriately tested, with one snapshot test and unit tests for both the front-end and back-end of the application.

-## File Structure

-The file structure of the project is well organised and easy to understand and use.

 ## Code Documentation

 The code is well documented with appropriate comments.

-## Code Readability

-The code adheres to Google's style guide about indentation, meaningful variable and component names, etc.

-## Code Modularity

-The code is modular to make testing, debugging, code reuse and maintenance of your app easier.